Plot Odds Ratio

 Input data frame that was used to fit the input function (

-object).- var_name
+data.frameobject).- var_name

 Name of a variable to plot graphs for (

-object).- color_filling
+stringobject).- color_filling

 Vector with color numbers to plot in bar plot (

-object).
-Default isgrey.colors(4, start=0.1, end=0.9)
+vectorobject).
+Default isgrey.colors(4, start=0.1, end=0.9).- verbose

-to print additional information such as Warnings,FALSE
+TRUEto print additional information such as Warnings,FALSEotherwise (boolobject).
+Default isFALSE.

 Value